Shift-t/UAS26/README.md

 * **Fix:** ArduPilot will reject GUIDED mode if it does not have a good GPS fix (EKF variance is too high).
 Ensure you are outdoors with a strong GPS signal, or if indoors, ensure your optical flow/lidar sensors are correctly configured and healthy.

 **Issue: The video feed is extremely laggy or the script gets "Killed".**
-* **Cause:** The Jetson Nano is running out of memory (OOM) or the ONNX model is heavily taxing the CPU instead of the GPU.
+* **Cause:** The Jetson Orin Nano is running out of memory (OOM), or the TensorRT engine is failing to load on the GPU.
+* **Fix 1:** Ensure you exported the YOLO `.engine` file *specifically* on this exact Jetson device.
+TensorRT engines are tied to the exact GPU architecture they are built on; you cannot copy an `.engine` file from a PC to an Orin Nano.
-* **Fix:** Ensure you have created a Swap File (at least 4GB) on your Jetson Nano to prevent memory crashes during YOLO inference.
+* **Fix 2:** If the terminal simply outputs "Killed", you have run out of RAM.
+You must create a Swap File (at least 4GB to 8GB) on your Jetson Orin Nano to prevent memory crashes during inference.